GeoBiking,Org

 • I try not to have two trails with the same color crossing

-• Color printing can be problematic
+• Color printing can be problematic as colors may not appear as on monitor

 • Some trail colors blend in with background on Topo and others on Satellite imagery